Not all “saltwater” spinning reels are created equal.

-Anyone who fishes in saltwater regularly knows the havoc it can wreak on your gear.
-A reel that is exposed to splashes and dunks, if the saltwater does not end up destroying it outright, will lose its smoothness to the point where retrieving the line becomes a chore.
+Anyone who fishes in the ocean knows the damage that it can inflict on fishing gear.
+A reel that is exposed to saltwater splashes and dunks, even with regular maintenance, will lose its smoothness to the point where retrieving the line becomes an unpleasant chore, and often to the point of rendering the reel unusable.
 This is especially troublesome for fishermen who use surface and swimming lures, as constant casting and retrieving is the key to success.
-When fishing on foot inshore or in boats and kayaks, it can be impossible to always keep the reel protected from the sea.
-For the saltwater angler, it makes sense to spend more on a waterproof, sealed spinning reel that will protect the inner gears and bearings from saltwater, as the reel will last much longer.
-Using a sealed reel provides peace of mind and allows the focus to remain on fishing rather than avoiding the ocean.
-Not long ago, sealed reels were only available as expensive luxury models but now there are several affordable ones to choose from.
-They are available in all sizes for all types of fishing from light inshore to heavy offshore.
+When fishing on foot or in boats or kayaks, it can sometimes be impossible for the reel to avoid contact with the sea.
+For the saltwater angler, it makes sense to spend more money on a waterproof, sealed spinning reel that will protect the inner gears and bearings.
+These types of reels will require less maintenance and will last much longer than non-sealed reels.
+Using a sealed reel provides peace of mind and allows the focus to remain on fishing.
+Not long ago, sealed reels were only available as expensive luxury models, but now there are several affordable ones to choose from.
+They are available in all sizes for all types of fishing, from ultralight inshore to heavy offshore use.

 (Disclaimer: As with wristwatches, “water-resistant” would be a more appropriate term to describe these fishing reels.
-While these models are fully sealed and are known to be able to handle submersion, there haven’t been official tests performed on exactly how waterproof these reels are, just user experiences.
-While the sealed reels from brands like Van Staal and Shimano have an excellent reputation, eventually the seals may break down and compromise their water resistance.
+While these models are fully sealed and are known to be able to handle the occasional submersion, there haven’t been official tests performed on exactly how waterproof these reels are.
+While the sealed reels from brands like Van Staal and Shimano have an excellent reputation for being waterproof and submersible, eventually the seals may wear down over time and compromise the water resistance.
 It is suggested to avoid operating the reels underwater and to regularly clean and maintain them.)

 Shimano Stella SW Sealed Spinning Reel Series